-Barbados literally means, the Bearded One, and it comes from the bearded tree.
-The first Doris Visits film gives you some great tips and a good overview, so kick off with the film.
+A regular stop for Doris Visits, Barbados literally means, the Bearded One, and that name comes from the bearded tree.
+Jean’s film for Doris Visits film gives you some great tips and a good overview of a beautiful island.

 We have spent much time in Barbados with friends, family, swimming with turtles and also as a gateway to many a cruise.
 Cruise holidays often fly into Barbados, start there and return to it, in the same way as many Caribbean Islands use it as the main port and have a boat or flight connection on to your chosen island.
 But do try and stay there for a few days if just passing through.
 Ask if you can extend your stay with a few days before or after you join the ship.
 Looking in our Booking.com link on the side search the Worthing Court Apartment Hotel which is cost effective, simple and outside a bus stop and near town.
 Take a look at both our Barbados films, one is East Coast, one is West Coast.
 Both can be got to in a day by bus.